Neo-virex/Neo-virex.github.io/_posts/2025-09-01-PCAP-Auto-Extractor.md

 # Mastering Network Forensics: A Deep Dive into PCAP Auto Extractor

 The process of extracting and analyzing packet capture (PCAP) files can be time-consuming and complex, especially when dealing with large volumes of data.
-Today, I'm excited to introduce a powerful tool that simplifies this process: **PCAP Auto Extractor**.
+Today, I'm excited to introduce a powerful tool that simplifies this process: PCAP Auto Extractor.

 ## What is PCAP Auto Extractor?